minerva-studio/aethiumian-ai/DOC_EN.md

 ## BehaviourTreeData (ScriptableObject)

 [Code](BehaviourTreeData.cs) `<br>`
-Behaviour Tree Data stores the data required for an AI to run, created through the directory `Create/Library of Meialia/AI/Behaviour Tree` edit AI via `AI Editor`
+Behaviour Tree Data stores the data required for an AI to run, created through the directory `Create/Aethiumian AI/Behaviour Tree` edit AI via `AI Editor`

 > You can open a Behaviour Tree Data directly in Unity Inspector, but you can only see each node after being serialized, it is not recommended to edit the serialized data directly.